 A copy of the thesis

-A curriculum vitae.
+A curriculum vitae

-iA brief report/recommendation from the supervisor (no more than two pages) .
-This should include a summary of the PhD thesis, placing it within the context of its contribution to the associated research field and containing an assessment of the balance of input from the student, the supervisor and any other people involved regarding the basic ideas and strategy for the work, the development and use of necessary techniques and the interpretation of the results.
+A pdf file containing the application form and all the required attachments should be e-mailed to asso-ama@dmi.unict.it.

-At least two recommendation letters from well-known researchers.
+The thesis supervisor should e-mail (directly to asso.ama@dmi.unict.it) a brief report/recommendation (no more than two pages) .
+This should include a summary of the PhD thesis, placing it within the context of its contribution to the associated research field and containing an assessment of the balance of input from the student, the supervisor and any other people involved regarding the basic ideas and strategy of the work, the development and use of necessary techniques and the interpretation of the results.

-A pdf file containing the application form and all of the required attachments should be e-mailed to asso-ama@dmi.unict.it at the same time as hard-copies of all of the documents are sent by regular mail.
-Proof of the date of posting should be retained, since applications postmarked after the deadline will be deemed ineligible.
+The application will be supported by at least two recommendation letters written by well-known researchers and directly e-mailed by the authors to asso.ama@dmi.unict.it

 Notification of the Award

 The result of the competition will be announced within December 31st 2022.